 Designs were sometimes created by rolling, or marvering, hot glass to create a unique outer surface.
-Quezal was known for gold lustre glass, agate glass, feather, and peacock eye designs, patterns with trailing leaves and flowers, and applied shell décor among others.
+Quezal was known for gold luster glass, agate glass, feather, and peacock eye designs, patterns with trailing leaves and flowers, and applied shell décor among others.
 "The enduring hallmark of Quezal art glass is its unique expression of the Art Nouveau style, based on organic shapes and naturalistic motifs coupled with technical perfection in the execution.
 Vases, compotes, drinking vessels, and shades for lighting fixtures were often fashioned to resemble flowers such as crocuses, tulips, calla lilies, Casablanca lilies, and jack-in-the-pulpits," as shared by The Journal of Antiques website.

-Items produced include a number of vase styles along with lamp shades, plates, tumblers, baskets, salt dips, bowls and compotes among others.
+Items produced include several vase styles along with lamp shades, plates, tumblers, baskets, salt dips, bowls and compotes among others.
 All in all, though, wares made by this company were limited in production in comparison to many of their contemporaries.

 The Gorham Manufacturing Company in Providence, Rhode Island, and the Alvin Silver Manufacturing Company in Sag Harbor, Long Island were known to purchase Quezal art glass.
 These pieces were embellished with silver overlay decoration in Art Nouveau styles and marketed independently, as noted by The Journal of Antiques.

 Prices for Quezal glass rivaled that of Tiffany when it was new, and far exceeded those paid for items made by Emile Gallé and other imported French glassware brands sold in the United States in the early 1900s.
 In other words, they didn't come cheaply to those who could afford to purchase them.

 The Quezal name, trademarked in 1902, references the colorful plumes of the exotic Central American bird known as the quetzal.
 This moniker was engraved in silver in block letters within the polished pontil on the base of some pieces reading just "Quezal."
 Other marks can read "Quezal N.Y." or Quezal along with a decorative scroll or a letter and numeral.
 Shuman notes that early pieces were not marked, and can sometimes be confused with Steuben's Aurene and Tiffany's Favrile glassware due to the similarly lustrous finish.